argoproj-labs/old-argo-dataflow/docs/DATAFLOW_VS_X.md

 Use events:

-* You want to trigger actions based on events.
+* If you want to trigger actions based on events.
-* The events come in via supported events source (including things like SQS, Apache Pulsar, Slack)
+* If the events come in via a supported events source (including things like SQS, Apache Pulsar, Slack).
-* Your processing a small number of events.
+* If you're processing a small number of events.
 * If you're doing event processing.